How Birds See The World Compared To Humans

 Normally speaking, birds are pretty bizarre creatures when you start learning more about them.
 For example, penguins only have two taste ranges: salty and sour.
 And the Palila birds – native species to Hawaii – only eat the seeds of the māmane plant, which contain a level of toxins that could easily kill any other small animal.
 There’s also the fact that pigeons, of all animals on Earth, are believed to be the best at color detection and are often employed in search and rescue missions.
 While the various types of birds all have their own unique specialties and superpowers, there is one thing that they all have in common: eyesight that is far superior to most human vision.

-In the graphic, you can see the comparison of the human spectral range to that of a bird’s.
 Birds are what are known as tetrachromats, meaning they see four colors: UV, blue, green and red.
 By comparison, we humans are trichromats and can only see three colors: blue, green, red.
 Keep in mind, that the magenta UV “color” that we see is a “false color” since it had to be made visible to us humans for the demonstration.
 In nature, the definition of UV light is having no color.

 Joe Smith, an ornithologist, explains that birds have the amazing ability to see a whole spectrum of colors, which are invisible to humans.
 In 2007, scientists, along with the assistance of a spectrophotometer, analyzed the colors of 166 North American songbird species, specifically looking at the ones who didn’t have an apparent physical difference between the sexes.